Madu-J/auctionghetto-frontend/README.md

 <p>
-<h1 style="font-size: 45px; text-align: center; color: blue;">>Auctiongetto | Auction website for all materials!</h1>
+<h1 style="font-size: 45px; text-align: center; color: brown;"> Welcome to Auctiongetto website !</h1>
 </p>

 - ![amiresponsive](./docs/img/amiresponsive.png)

 <br>

+##  Auctiongetto | Auction website for all materials!

-  Welcome to Auctionghetto, Auctionghetto is an auction platform where potential users sample and sale their products.
+  Auctionghetto is an auction platform where potential users sample and sale their products.
 Our aim is to provide a community friendly platform for both buyers and salers looking to buy or sell their items.

   Following features are available in our site